 With current policy leading to a warming of 2.7°C, we are sadly saying goodbye to many glaciers in the Alps.
 However, every tenth of a degree reduced in warming can help preserve glacier ice worldwide and mitigate the impacts of climate change!

-Below, you can search for your favorite glacier on the map or from the list to see what its future might look like.
+Below, you can select a listed glacier to see what its future might look like.

 List by Country